 Founder and Director, The Lifestyle Medicine Practice

-Dr. Chidi is trained in surgery, general practice, and Lifestyle Medicine, and is Director of the European Socaity of Lifestyle Medicine. he has additional degrees in Physiology and Pharmacology.
+Dr. Chidi is trained in surgery, general practice, and Lifestyle Medicine, and is Director of the European Society of Lifestyle Medicine.
+He has additional degrees in Physiology and Pharmacology.

-Founder and Director of two award-winning restaurants in Soho, London, Dr Ngwaba currently also works as Founder and Director of The Lifestyle Medicine Practice, Harley Street, London, and is Director of Men's Ministries for the South England Conference of Seventh-day Adventists.
+Founder and Director of two-award-winning restaurants in Soho, London, Dr. Ngwaba currently also works as the Founder and Director of The Lifestyle Medicine Practice, Harley Street, London, and is Director of Men's Ministries for the South England Conference of Seventh-day Adventists.
 He runs 5 km six days a week and is in the gym four days a week.

 Robert Sallis, MD, ABFP, FAAFP, FAC SM